keybittech/awayto/README.md

 - `npm run start-api` -- Starts just the api with the same above configuration.

 - `npm run start-local` -- Starts just the webapp with the `settings.local.env` configuration.
+We use AWS SAM to run the local API, this requires Docker.
+AWS SAM, while extremely convenient, has gone through some growing pains; so if you ever run into issues, ask on the [Discord](https://discord.gg/KzpcTrn5DQ).
+We use the `--warm-containers LAZY` option, so when your api starts make sure to make a couple requests to get the Lambda initialized.

 - `npm run watch-api` -- Start a webpack watcher on just the api.